Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 What You Need Before You Start

-Three quick checks save you from frustration later.
+Three quick checks save you from frustration later — the kind of frustration that leaves you stranded by a luggage carousel.
 Confirm these before you buy anything.

 First, your phone must be eSIM-capable and carrier-unlocked.
 Most phones from 2019 onward qualify: iPhone XS and newer, Google Pixel 3 and newer, and recent Samsung Galaxy models.
 On iPhone, go to Settings, Cellular, and look for “Add eSIM.”
 On Android, open Settings, then Network and SIM.
 If the option is there, you are set.
 You can also dial *#06# and look for an EID number, which confirms eSIM support.